Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Estimating the Scope of Silent Abandonment as a Source of Information Uncertainty

-With this information, we are able to obtain $\hat{\pi_{i}}$ for every uSab conversation in our full messaging dataset and to state that out of the group of uSab conversations, which constituted 26.2\% of all the conversations in the messaging data, 55\% are silent-abandonment conversations and 45\% are short-service conversations.
-This means that the actual proportion of abandoning customers in this dataset is 21.6\%, far above the estimation of 7.2\% abandonment that the company currently has.
-Moreover, out of all the abandoning customers, we find that 67\% are Sab customers (14.4\% of all arriving customers).
-This information highlights the importance of taking Sab customers into account in order to correctly evaluate performance levels in contact centers.
+To obtain results for the full write-in-queue dataset, we processed the transcript of every uSab conversation and indicated whether it contained the SVM's words.
+We classify each conversation as Sab if the $\hat{\pi_{i}}$ estimated by the SVM is larger than 0.47.
+We find that out of the group of uSab conversations, which constitute 24.4\% of all the conversations in the data, 51.8\% are classified as Sab conversations (have a SVM score larger than 0.47) and 48.2\% are Sr1 conversations.
+This means that the actual proportion of abandoning customers in this dataset is 17.7\%, far above the estimation of 5.1\% abandonment that the company currently has.
+Moreover, out of all abandoning customers, we find that 77.8\% are Sab customers (12.6\% of all arriving customers).
+This again highlights the importance of taking Sab customers into account in order to correctly evaluate performance levels in contact centers.

-To estimate the LOS of a customer that (silently) abandoned the queue and could not be served, we calculate the average conversation duration of the silent-abandonment conversations (using the above 0.47 threshold).
-We find that it takes, on average, 19.37 minutes ($SD=26.68$) for an agent to identify a silent-abandonment conversation.
-This is the average time that channel capacity is wasted while the agent tries to communicate with the departed customer (note that she might be serving other customers concurrently).
-Given the uncertain conversation classification, we can estimate that the average duration of short-service conversations is 55.63 minutes ($SD=105.77$).
-This finding reveals that shortly served customers have a longer LOS than Sab customers, which is not easily observed in the distribution of the LOS.